avaneev/prvhash/README.md

 PRVHASH is solely based on the butterfly effect, strongly inspired by LCG pseudo-random number generators.
 The generated hashes have good avalanche properties.
-For best results, when creating HMACs, a random seed should be supplied to the hash function, but this is not a requirement.
+For best results, when creating (H)MACs, a random seed should be supplied to the hash function, but this is not a requirement.
 When each message in a set is given a random seed, this allows hashes of such set to closely follow the normal distribution.
-Without the seed, the normality is achieved as a second-order effect, with the internal random-number generator (the `Seed`) having a strong distribution skew towards logarithmic distribution.
+Without the seed, the normality of a set is achieved as a second-order effect, with the internal random-number generator (the `Seed`) having a strong distribution skew towards logarithmic distribution.
 In practice, the `InitLCG`, `InitSeed` (instead of `SeedXOR`), and initial hash, can all be randomly seeded (see the suggestions in `prvhash42.h`), adding useful initial entropy (`lcg` + `Seed` + `Hash` bits of